ballerina-platform/ballerina-dev-website/learn/guides/distinctive-language-features/data.md

 ## Configurable Variables

 Ballerina also has a concept of a configurable variable.
 A module-level variable can be declared as a configurable variable.
-This is useful when some of the application code is defined just to configure things.
+This is useful when some application code is defined just to configure things.
 You can use the ``configurable`` keyword in this case.

 ```ballerina
 configurable int port = 8080;